Boost Your Score in 10 Weeks – Free USMLE Step 1 Plan

 Key Notes About This 10-Week USMLE Step 1 Study Schedule

-- This study plan is intended to be intense and calls for roughly 10+ hours (including breaks) of studying every day (with the exception of afternoons off after NBME assessments).
-The harder you work, the higher your score will be.
-However, this being said, do what you can.
+- This study plan is intended to be intense and calls for roughly 10+ hours (including breaks) of studying every day (except evenings off after NBME assessments).
+The harder you work, the more likely you will be to pass.
+However, that being said, do what you can.
 We realize that many students simply don’t have 10+ hours a day for USMLE Step 1 studying.

-- This timeline focuses on a limited number of high-yield resources: First Aid, UWorld, NBMEs, and Pathoma – We believe that intensive focus on a limited set of resources is key to success.
+- This timeline focuses on a limited number of high-yield resources: Video resources, UWorld, NBMEs, and Flashcards.
+We believe that intensive focus on a limited set of resources is key to success.

 Basic Daily Step 1 Study Structure: